metantonio/portable-python/Readme.md

 .\python.exe -m pip install -r ..\requirements.txt
 ```

-Note: `requirements.txt` must exist on the root of this project
+Note: `requirements.txt` must exist on the root of this project.
+Note that `you must be inside of the python_embedded folder`, because it needs ``importlib`` and it could trigger stderr message if doesn't find it.